OpenStackOnRaPi/ostackinstall/README.md

     **NOTE 2:** in case of problems during `netplan generate` (or `netplan apply`) check the format of your file `/etc/netplan/50-cloud-init.yaml` - it's YAML and spaces matter.

 > [!Warning]
-> This part sometimes does not copy-paste correctly.
-If command `sudo netplan generate` reports formatting errors then edit file /etc/netplan/50-cloud-init.yaml and manually format it to the form visible below by inserting missing spaces.
+> This part sometimes fails to copy-paste correctly.
+If command `sudo netplan --debug generate` reports formatting errors then edit file /etc/netplan/50-cloud-init.yaml and manually format it to the form visible below by aligning all columns using spaces (tabs are not allowed).

 ```
 sudo tee /etc/netplan/50-cloud-init.yaml << EOT